Classic works from Noh, Kyogen, and Kabuki theaters

 Nothing reflects the beauty of life as much as Japanese theater.
-It is here that reality is held suspended and emptiness can fill the mind with words, music, dance, and mysticism.
-A.L.
-Sadler translates the mysteries of Noh, Kyogen, and Kabuki in his groundbreaking book, Japanese Plays.
-A seminal classic in its time, it provides a cross-section of Japanese theater that gives the reader a sampler of its beauty and power.
+It is here that reality is held suspended and the mind is filled with words, music, dance, and mysticism.
+In this groundbreaking book, Professor A.L.
+Sadler's translations come alive, bringing the mysteries of Noh, Kyogen, and Kabuki to modern readers worldwide.
+This influential classic provides a cross-section of Japanese theater that gives the reader a sampler of its beauty and power.

-The power of Noh is in its ability to create an iconic world that represents the attributes that the Japanese hold in highest esteem: family, patriotism, and honor.
+Sadler includes 40 plays spanning the following three genres:Noh--As the oldest form of Japanese drama, Noh is remarkable for its unique staging.
+It has a powerful ability to create a world that represents the iconic attributes that the Japanese hold in the highest esteem: family, patriotism, and honor.

-Kyogen plays provide comic relief often times performed between the serious and stoic Noh plays.
-Similarly, Sadler's translated Kyogen pieces are layered between the Noh and the Kabuki plays.
+Kyogen--Kyogen plays provide comic relief and typically center around the inversion of social hierarchies.
+Oftentimes, they are performed between the serious and stoic Noh plays.
+Similarly, Sadler's translated Kyogen pieces are layered between the Noh and the Kabuki plays in this book.

-The Kabuki plays were the theater of the common people of Japan.
-The course of time has given them the patina of folk art making them precious cultural relics of Japan.
-Sadler selected these pieces for translation because of their lighter subject matter and relatively upbeat endings—ideal for a western readership.
-More linear in their telling and pedestrian in the lessons learned these plays show the difficulties of being in love when a society is bent on conformity and paternal rule.
+Kabuki -- The Kabuki plays were the theater of the common people of Japan and are characterized by visual spectacle.
+The course of time has given them the patina of folk art, making them precious cultural relics of Japan.
+Sadler selected these pieces for translation because of their lighter subject matter and relatively upbeat endings.
+These plays are more linear in their telling and pedestrian in the lessons learned, and show the difficulties of being in love when a society is bent on conformity and paternal rule.

 The end result found in Japanese Plays is a wonderful selection of classic Japanese dramatic literature sure to enlighten and delight.